Tenerife Trekking: Sea to Summit Volcano Challenge – 7 days

 - Snacks and alcoholic beverages

-Arrival at Tenerife South and transfer to Costa Adeje where we will stay for the night where we will stay in the vibrant Los Cristianos.
-Chance to relax, prepare for the following days adventures.
+Arrival at Tenerife South and transfer to Costa Adeje where we will stay for the night where we will stay in the vibrant Playa de las Americas.
+A chance to relax and prepare for the following days adventures.
+If you would like to experience a scientific whale and dolphin spotting trip at the end please ask us for more details.
+3* hotel with pool or apartments.
 (D)

-On leaving Vilaflor we walk for around an hour to reach the entrance to Paisaje Lunar.
+On leaving Vilaflor we walk for around an hour to reach the entrance to Paisaje Lunar and then on to the crater rim and Parador.
 The Camino de Chasna’ which was the main route connecting the spa town of Vilaflor with Mount Teide and was used extensively by explorers, scientists and well-heeled Victorians over-wintering on Tenerife on the advice of their physicians.
-Climbing above the village, you ascend to the surreal rock formations of Paisaje Lunar where, over half a million years, the elements have sculpted fantastical shapes from volcanic fallout to create a unique and fascinating landscape.
-Our ascent continues to reach the crater wall where the magniﬁcent panorama of Mount Teide which we cross before dropping down into the Las Cañadas crater.
-(B,L)
+Today will be more relaxing as we begin climbing above the village and you will ascend to the surreal rock formations of Paisaje Lunar where, over half a million years, the elements have sculpted fantastical shapes from volcanic fallout to create a unique and fascinating landscape.
+Our ascent continues up to reach the crater wall.
+We see the magniﬁcent panorama of Mount Teide once reaching the plateau before dropping down into the Las Cañadas crater.
+Today we may also climb Guajara, a beautiful mountain next to the plateau.
+Hotel Parador del Teide *** (B,L) (15km + 1094m)

-Today we spend a day doing an easy circular walk and resting before spending a second night in Las Cañadas Parador where there will be a cople of options.
+This morning we relax and acclimbatise while doing an easy circular walk and resting before spending a second night in Las Cañadas Parador from where there will be a couple of options.
 There are seven cañadas (glens) in this Martian-looking site, surrounded by peaks below El Teide.
+If you are an athlete there are options to trail run here and also we can visit the rock climbing area behind the parador.
 The glens form an enormous caldera of about 17 kilometres in diameter inside the National Park, with an extension of 190 square kilometres.
-We see lava flows and many unusual rock formations on this day.
-(B,L)
+We see lava flows and many unusual rock formations all day and see many of the indigenous species of plant life including the fabulous Tajinaste which also has a wine named after it.
+Hotel Parador del Teide *** (B,L)

+After we descend to the plateau we will be picked up and transferred to Puerta de la Cruz.
 Today is about unwinding the legs and enjoying the coastline in whichever way you chose.
 Puerto de la Cruz is known for its dark, volcanic-sand beaches and the huge Loro Parque zoo.
 The old harbour is home to a 17th-century customs house and Batería de Santa Bárbara, a crumbling 18th-century fort and has is a historic fishing village.
 On the seafront, Lago Martiánez is a saltwater pool complex designed by architect César Manrique.
 Celebratory dinner.
+3* hotel, Puerto de la Cruz.
 (B,L)

-We make our single timed airport transfer departing in the morning.
+We make our single timed airport transfer to Tenerife South departing in the morning.
+We also offer departure at Tenerife North.
 (B)

 Hotel Parador del Teide *** http://www.paradores-spain.com/spain/pcanadasteide.html